vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 A single cluster can host multiple partitioned regions, and servers can host multiple regions simultaneously.
 Partitioned and replicated regions can also coexist in the same cluster.

-Summary:
+### Summary: Partitioned Region

 * Data is divided (partitioned) across multiple servers.
 * Can support data redundancy with backup copies.
 * Scales well for large datasets and write-heavy workloads.

-Other variations exist such as PARTITION\_PERSISTENT, REPLICATE\_PERSISTENT, LOCAL), but they are all based on these two fundamental designs.
+Other variations exist such as PARTITION\_PERSISTENT, REPLICATE\_PERSISTENT, LOCAL, but they are all based on these two fundamental designs.

-## High Availability for Partitioned Regions
+### High Availability for Partitioned Regions

 In a highly available partitioned region, each member (server) holds a mix of primary and secondary (redundant) data copies to ensure continuous operation even if a member fails.
 If a server hosting a primary copy fails, Tanzu GemFire automatically promotes a secondary copy to primary, avoiding service interruption.
-While this temporarily reduce redundancy, no data is lost.
+While this temporarily reduces redundancy, no data is lost.
 The system restores redundancy by copying the data to another available member.
 However, if too many members fail within a short time, there is still a risk of data loss despite redundancy being enabled.

 ### Read and Write Behavior in HA Regions